areas of expertise

 NYSBA IP Section

-Danielle Maggiacomo chairs the NYSBA IP Section's fall meeting at Kramer Levin Naftalis & Franklin LLP in New York.
-Tyler Maulsby moderates a panel on legal ethics at this meeting.
-More information about the event can be found here.
+Tyler Maulsby moderates a panel on legal ethics at the NYSBA IP Section's fall meeting at Kramer Levin Naftalis & Franklin LLP in New York.

 November 9 2017